grzegorz914/homebridge-denon-tv/README.md

 ## Installation Instructions
 1. Follow the step-by-step instructions at [Homebridge Wiki](https://github.com/homebridge/homebridge/wiki) for how to install Homebridge.
 2. Follow the step-by-step instructions at [Homebridge Config UI X](https://github.com/oznu/homebridge-config-ui-x/wiki) for how to install Homebridge Config UI X.
-3. Install homebridge-denon-tv using: `npm install -g homebridge-denon-tv` or search for `Denon Tv` in Config UI X.
+3. Install homebridge-denon-tv using: `npm install -g homebridge-denon-tv` or search for `Denon TV` in Config UI X.

 ## Features and How To Use Them